jlgandia/LisSystem/README.txt

 - The test has been implemented using Java (v8 or higher).

-- Maven has been used to manage the project lifecycle management (build, test, package, etc).
+- Maven has been used to manage the project lifecycle management.

 - The only 3rd party library used is JUnit5 (for testing).